e1r1kk/e1r1kk.github.io/_posts/2025-05-11-metaCTF-April-CTF-writeups.md

 ![jwt debugger](\assets\images\April2025MetaCTF\JWTDebugger.png)

 Within the payload, we see two parameters being stored: The account's email address and the accounts **balance**.
-If we take a look at this Docker's **app.rb** file, we can see how this JWT is being made:
+If we take a look at this Docker's **app.rb** file, we can see how this JWT is being made and authenticated:
 <p style="font-size:20px; font-style:italic;">JWT Creation</p>

 ```ruby